What Is a Lynx Point Siamese Cat?

 These cats have well-defined stripes around their eyes and cheeks, and legs as well as ringed tails.
 Their bodies are generally pale but like many Siamese will darken with age, thus becoming more striped.
 They come in a rainbow variety, with cinnamon, caramel, apricot, cream, and red in addition to the four major point colors of seal, blue, choc, and lilac.

 Cat associations classify the lynxies in different ways: the American Cat Fanciers’ Association (CFA) refers to them as Lynx Colorpoint Shorthairs, while the Governing Council of the Cat Fancy in the UK (GCCF) calls them Tabby Point Siamese.

 Though perhaps not as vocal, lynx points have retained the Siamese personality–playful, loyal, and intelligent!
+They tend to be more laid-back and fit in well with all types of families.
 And there is no denying that they are strikingly beautiful.

 What do you think?